EngineerBetter/pcfops-docker/README.md

 ## To update the CI pipeline

-These instructions assume you are already authenticated with EBI with the `fly` CLI on your machine.
+These instructions assume you are already authenticated with EBCI with the `fly` CLI on your machine.

 ```sh
 git clone git@github.com:EngineerBetter/pcfops-docker.git